hkocinneide/jos/finalwriteup.md

 The results show that the calculations using jthreads are at least as performant as those done on a single thread of execution (in this case, 2% more performant on the more stressful tests).
-Thus, with physically-backed cores, we would expect to see Parallel and IPC implementations significantly beating the Serial one.
+Thus, with physically-backed cores, we would expect to see parallel and IPC implementations significantly beating the serial one.

 We also see the large cost involved in the fork-and-ipc in the smaller tasks.